Addressing Negative Transfer in Diffusion Models: Preliminaries and Observation

 \subsection{Observation}

 By considering diffusion training as a form of multi-task learning, we can analyze how the diffusion model learns the denoising task.
 We experimentally analyze diffusion models with two concepts in multi-task learning: 1) Task affinity~\cite{standley2020tasks, fifty2021efficiently}: measuring which combinations of denoising tasks may yield a more positive impact on performance.
 2) Negative transfer~\cite{song2022efficient,javaloy2022rotograd,jiang2023forkmerge,ruder2017overview, wang2021gradient, yu2020gradient}: degradation in denoising tasks caused by multi-task learning.
 We use a lightweight ADM~\cite{dhariwal2021diffusion} used in~\cite{choi2022perception} and LDM~\cite{rombach2022high} with FFHQ 256$\times$256 dataset~\cite{karras2019style} for analyze diffusion models trained on both pixel and latent space.
-The details of experimental settings are provided in Appendix B.

 \textbf{(O1) Task Affinity Analysis } We first analyze how the denoising tasks $\mathcal{D}^{[1, T]}$ relate to each other by measuring task affinities~\cite{standley2020tasks, fifty2021efficiently}.
 In particular, we adopt the gradient direction-based task affinity score~\cite{wang2021gradient}: for two given tasks $\mathcal{D}^{i}$ and $\mathcal{D}^{j}$, we calculate the pairwise cosine similarity between gradients from each task loss, i.e., $\nabla_{\theta} L_{i}$ and $\nabla_{\theta} L_{j}$, then average the similarities across training iterations.
 Task affinity score assumes that cooperative (conflicting) tasks produce similar (conflicting) gradient directions, and it has been to correlate with the MTL model's overall performance~\cite{wang2021gradient}.
 Although there have been attempts to divide diffusion model phases using signal-to-noise ratio~\cite{choi2022perception} and a trace of covariance of training targets~\cite{xu2023stable}, we are the first to provide an explicit and fine-grained analysis of task affinities among denoising tasks.